Fertility Shots / IVF

-If you are struggling with infertility issues, your doctor may prescribe medicine, infertility drugs, to help you get pregnant.
-Even if you use in vitro fertilization (IVF), fertility drugs are just part of the treatment.
-These fertility drugs help trigger ovulation.
-Some infertilty drugs are injected hormones that require shots.
+If you are struggling with infertility issues, your doctor may prescribe medicine, infertility drugs, to help you get pregnant or improve your chances with IVF.
+These fertility drugs help trigger ovulation, and often are given under the skin (subcutaneous) or in the muscle to act slowly.
 Common infertility drugs include Bravell®, Follistom®, Repronex®, Lutrepulse®, Lupron®, and Antagon®.
-Some shots are given beneath the skin, others are injected into the muscle.
-Common locations for getting shots include your upper arm, stomach, upper thigh, or buttocks.
-Going through fertility treatment, itself, can cause anxiety.
-Fear of needles and injection pain do not need add to this feeling.
-Buzzy® can help improve your infertility patient experience by reducing needle pain from frequent infertility shots/injections, finger sticks or blood draws required for treatment.
+Whether getting a shot in the upper arm, stomach, upper thigh, or buttocks, Buzzy helps reduce pain.
+Fertility treatment is stressful enough - improve your infertility patient experience by reducing needle pain from frequent infertility shots/injections, finger sticks or blood draws required for treatment.